TryUnfurl

 What is the best og:image size?

-1200×630 pixels is the universally recommended size.
-It satisfies the requirements of Facebook, Twitter/X, LinkedIn, Slack, Discord, and WhatsApp without any cropping or scaling issues.
+1200 × 630 pixels is the universally recommended size.
+It satisfies Facebook, Twitter/X, LinkedIn, Slack, Discord, and every messaging app without any cropping or scaling issues.

 Does og:image size affect SEO?